jneen/python-cache/README.md

                ignored, and new data will be calculated and written over the old values.
                Default: False

+    default    If given, `.cached()` will return the given value instead of raising a KeyError.

 The remaining options, if given, will be passed as keyword arguments to the backend's `set` method.
 This is useful for things like expiration times - for example, using pylibmc: